Find your match

 Debating on signing up for group dog training classes in Nashville?
 Puppy training costs $125 for a 6-week group class on average.
 These classes teach fundamentals like potty training, crate training, and basic obedience.
 Other Nashville dog training classes for adolescent and adult dogs focus on a specific set of skills, like good manners, leash training, and canine cognition.
 Considering sending your canine off to boarding school?
 Board and train programs in Nashville could set you back anywhere from $500 to $1,500 a month.

 Hoping to save a few bucks on Nashville dog training options?
 Look no further.
 Nashville dog trainers with Wag! offer a more affordable, flexible solution.
-For just $60 per hour, you and your chosen trainer can work together on commands and good behavior, all in the comfort of your own home.
+Starting at just $60 per hour, you and your chosen trainer can work together on commands and good behavior, all in the comfort of your own home.
 Dog training with Wag! puts you in control of every aspect of your pup’s training, from the time and place right down to the content.
 Why not book a dog training session today and see what everyone’s barking about?

 Dog owners will be delighted to discover Nashville’s off-leash dog parks.
 But before you hit the pup playground, it’s important to familiarize yourself with the rules.
 Visitors must supervise their dogs at all times.
 Dogs engaging in aggressive behaviors will not only be required to leave the park immediately, but may also be prohibited from returning.
 Owners assume all responsibility for their dog’s behavior as well as any property damage caused.
 Not sure your pal is ready to play yet?
 Connect with a dog trainer in Nashville to work on their manners.